oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `charLength` property of type `integer`, optional.
     - Add a `byteOffset` property of type `integer`, optional.
     - Add a `byteLength` property of type `integer`, optional.

-- [Issue #157](https://github.com/oasis-tcs/sarif-spec/issues/157): "Clarify requirements on tool.semanticVersion"

-    In the `tool` object:

-    - `semanticVersion` is no longer `required`.

-    NOTE: There is no actual change to the schema here, because it had failed to declare `semanticVersion` as `required` in the first place.

 - [Issue #149](https://github.com/oasis-tcs/sarif-spec/issues/149): "Support nested graphs"